Appliances & Electronics

 The average American home produces approximately 14,000 pounds of CO2 per year on electricity alone.
 Many appliances, such as cell phone chargers, TVs, and toasters draw electricity even when they are off.
 Try out a Smart Power Strip to disable power sucking devices when they are off.

-- Consider installing awnings and planting trees near your house to help cool the house in the summer.
+- Consider installing awnings and planting trees near your house (but be sure to keep safe fire distance) to help cool the house in the summer.

-- When buying an A/C look for an Energy Star label.
+- When buying an A/C look for an Energy Star label but consider heat pumps which can both heat and cool a house

 - Keep the coils on your AC clean for max efficiency.